ABINAYA-27-76/19AI405ExpNo1/README.md

 <p>To find the PEAS description for the given AI problem and develop an AI agent.</p>
 <br>
 <h3>Theory</h3>
-<h3>VacuumCleanerAgent:</h3>
+<h3>Medicine prescribing agent:</h3>
-<p>Such this agent description for vacuum cleaner agent (to clener rooms) which we consider here as dirtyy, by the user cleaner, and another by cleaning tha rooms .
-This agent has to consider two factors one is room location and an dirty in a random rooms, the agent has to move from one place to another to check whelther there is any kind of dirty.
-The performance of the agent is calculated by performance of the vacuum cleaner and each time not to clean the rooms again and again .It has to check another room so that the movement causes the agent to reduce its performance.
-Hence, agents perrform for clean the rooms easily.</p>
+<p>Such this agent prescribes medicine for fever (greater than 98.5 degrees) which we consider here as unhealthy, by the user temperature input, and another environment is rooms in the hospital (two rooms).
+This agent has to consider two factors one is room location and an unhealthy patient in a random room, the agent has to move from one room to another to check and treat the unhealthy person.
+The performance of the agent is calculated by incrementing performance and each time after treating in one room again it has to check another room so that the movement causes the agent to reduce its performance.
+Hence, agents prescribe medicine to unhealthy.</p>
 <hr>
 <h3>PEAS DESCRIPTION:</h3>
 <table>